-A means DEVELOPMENT IN MID Language The state of the s Age 6-8 years Physical Slow gains in height and weight continue until adolescent growth spurt.
+A 10000 DEVELOPMENT IN MID Language Age 6-8 years Physical Slow gains in height and weight continue until adolescent growth spurt.
 Gradual replacement of primary teeth by permanent teeth throughout middle childhood.
 Writing becomes smaller and more legible.
 Letter reversals decline.
 Organized games with rules and rough and tumble play become common.
 Cognitive Thought becomes more logical, as shown by the ability to pass Piagetian conservation, class inclusion, and seriation problems.
 Understanding of spatial concepts and ability to integrate distance, time, and speed improve.
 Attention becomes more focused, adaptable, and planful.
 Memory strategies of rehearsal and organization appear.
 Awareness of importance of memory strategies and psychological factors (attention, motivation) in task performance improves.
-Vocabulary continues to increase rapidly throughout childhood.
-Word definitions are concrete, referring to functions and appearance.
-Language awareness improves over middle childhood.
 Emotional/Social Self-esteem differentiates become hierarchically organized, and declines to a more realistic level.
 Distinguishes ability, effort, and luck in attributions for success and failure.
 Understands that access to different information often causes people to have different perspectives.
 Becomes more responsible and independent.
 Distributive justice reasoning changes from equality to merit to benevolence.
 Pride and guilt are integrated with personal responsibility.
 9-11 years Adolescent growth spurt begins 2 years earlier for girls than boys.
 Gross motor skills of running, jumping, throwing, catching, kicking, batting, and dribbling are executed more quickly and with better coordination.
 Reaction time improves contributing to motor skill development.
 Depth cues appear in drawings.
 Logical thought remains tied to concrete situations until end of middle childhood.
-Piagetian tasks continue to be mastered in a step-by-step fashion.
+Plagetian tasks continue to be mastered in a step-by-step fashion.
 Memory strategies of rehearsal and organization become more effective.
 Memory strategy of elaboration appears.
 Long-term knowledge base grows larger and becomes better organized.
 Self-regulation of cognitive performance improves.
 Word definitions emphasize synonyms and categorical relations.
 Understanding of complex grammatical forms improves.
 Grasps double meanings of words, as reflected in comprehension of metaphors and humor.
 Adapts messages to the needs of listeners in complex communicative situations.
 Conversational strategies become more refined.
 Self-concept includes personality traits and social comparisons.
 Self-esteem tends to rise.
 Recognizes that individuals can experience more than one emotion at a time.
 Emotional self-regulation includes cognitive strategies.
 Can "step in another's shoes" and view the self from that person's perspective.
 Later, can view the relationship between self and other from the perspective of a third, impartial party.
 Appreciates the linkage between moral rules and social conventions.
 Peer groups emerge.
 Friendships are defined by mutual trust.
 Academic subjects and personality traits become sex stereotyped, but children (especially girls) view the capacities of males and females more flexibly.
 Sibling rivalry tends to